 What is sexual health?

 DotS the definition of sexual health may vary.
-In Sexual Health: Definitions – Sexual Health the World Health Organization’s (WHO) current working definition (2006) of sexual health is:
+In Sexual Health: Definitions – Sexual Health the World Health Organization (WHO) explain:

-“…a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
+…a state of physical, emotional, mental and social well-being in relation to sexuality; it is not merely the absence of disease, dysfunction or infirmity.
 Sexual health requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.
-For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled”.2
+For sexual health to be attained and maintained, the sexual rights of all persons must be respected, protected and fulfilled.”
+(WHO, 2006a)”.2

 What the North American Menopause Society (NAMS) note about defining sexual health?